open-edge-insights/eii-core/docker_setup/README.md

 ### ** ETA pre-requisites **

-1. Copy the PCB demo test videos to the `test_videos` folder under `ElephantTrunkArch` by using the following commands:
+1. Copy the PCB demo test videos to the `test_videos` folder under `IEdgeInsights` by using the following commands:

     ```
-	cd ElephantTrunkArch/test_videos
+	cd IEdgeInsights/test_videos
 	wget -q http://wheeljack.ch.intel.com/test_videos/pcb_d2000.avi
     ```

-2. Clone the a locally maintained [kapacitor repository](https://github.intel.com/ElephantTrunkArch/kapacitor) inside the `ElephantTrunkArch` folder by obtaining the command from gerrit/teamforge
+2. Clone the a locally maintained [kapacitor repository](https://github.intel.com/IEdgeInsights/kapacitor) inside the `IEdgeInsights` folder by obtaining the command from gerrit/teamforge

     **NOTE**: Please use the git repo of kapacitor as is, the script `build.py` is dependent on that.

-3. Download the full package for OpenVINO toolkit for Linux version 2018 R5 from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux) and extract it inside ElephantTrunkArch/DataAnalytics.
+3. Download the full package for OpenVINO toolkit for Linux version 2018 R4 from the official website (https://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-linux) and extract it inside IEdgeInsights/DataAnalytics.
 Post this step a directory named l_openvino_toolkit_xxxxx/ will be present inside DataAnalytics directory.

 4. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and eta processes running locally on the host.
 One could run this script to do so `sudo ./docker_setup/kill_local_dependency_eta_processes.sh`.
 This script is not extensively tested, so please use `ps -ef` command to see there are no locally running dependency and eta processes.